lupyuen/lupyuen.github.io/src/lvgl2.md

 After all, LVGL is simply blasting pixels into a __RAM Framebuffer__ and the rest is done by PinePhone's Display Hardware...

 -   [__"NuttX RTOS for PinePhone: Framebuffer"__](https://lupyuen.github.io/articles/fb)

+Now we create our own LVGL Touchscreen App...

 # Create a Touchscreen App